gautamnaik1994/react-redux-weather/README.md

 # React Redux Weather Test Project
-This is a sample React-Redux Weather project which uses Webpack-2.
+This is a sample React-Redux Weather project which uses Webpack-2 along with Hot Module Replacement